-Finlayson Sew-Along: Sewing the neckline facing and shoulder seams
+Finlayson Sweater Sew-Along: Day 3 - Sewing the neckline facing and shoulder seams

 Welcome back to the Finlayson Sew-Along!
 We get to start sewing today!
 I will be adding the optional Decorative Facing to both sweater Variations and then we will sew the shoulder seams.